-- AFR (safety) Always Finitely Refutable: when the property does not hold on an infinite execution, refutation can always be identified after a finite prefix. - AFS (guarantee) Always Finitely Satisfiable: when the property is satisfied on an infinite execution, satisfaction can always be identified after a finite prefix. - NFR (liveness) Never Finitely Refutable: Refutation can never be identified after a finite prefix. - NFS (morbidity) Never Finitely Satisfiable: Satisfaction can never be identified after a finite prefix.
+AFR (safety) Always Finitely Refutable: when the property does not hold on an infinite execution, refutation can be identified after a finite (bad) prefix.

+AFS (guarantee) Always Finitely Satisfiable: when the property is satisfied on an infinite execution, satisfaction can be identified after a finite (good) prefix.

+NFR (liveness) Never Finitely Refutable: Refutation (i.e., a bad prefix) can never be identified after a finite prefix.

+NFS (morbidity) Never Finitely Satisfiable: Satisfaction (i.e., a good prefix) can never be identified after a finite prefix.

 It is easy to see that the definitions of the classes AFR and safety are the same and so are those for AFS and guarantee.
 We will show the correspondence between NFR and liveness.
-A liveness property $\phi$ is defined to satisfy that any finite prefix can be extended to an execution that satisfies $\phi$ .
-The definition of the class NFR only mentions prefixes of executions that do not satisfy $\phi$ ; but for prefixes of executions that satisfy $\phi$ this trivially holds.
+A liveness property φ is defined to satisfy that any finite prefix can be extended to an execution that satisfies φ .
+The definition of the class NFR only mentions prefixes of executions that do not satisfy φ ; but for prefixes of executions that satisfy φ this trivially holds.
 The correspondence between NFS and morbidity is shown in a symmetric way.